 - Inspect fuel lines and tanks for leaks

 - Check brake adjustments

 - Keep battery terminals and electrical wiring clean

 - Store machinery away from crops

-During the fire danger season, always have an extinguisher, water, rake or shovel on hand and make regular checks
+During the fire danger season when operating machinery and equipment always have an extinguisher, water, rake or shovel on hand and make regular checks for fire.

 Protection of fodder reserves